 - Replacing the Refuge sign at Headquarters

 In the past, FOMR work parties (alongside volunteers from other organizations, including Audubon Society of Portland and Oregon Natural Desert Association) have also helped to maintain Refuge trails and kiosks, as well as remove unwanted fence posts and barbed wire from the Refuge.
 FOMR volunteers from as far away as Portland, Boise and Seattle have visited the Refuge to work on various projects.

 SIGN UP TO STAY INFORMED OF VOLUNTEER OPPORTUNITIES

-The Friends of Malheur National Wildlife Refuge, in conjunction with the Harney County Migratory Bird Festival, sponsored the annual Artist-in-Residence program developed through Bend Art Center.
-Artist Michelle Solley and Wildlife Refuge Specialist Carey Goss spent eight days traveling to schools in Burns, Diamond, Frenchglen, Crane, Drewsey, Riley, Double O, and Fields.
-The program combined history, art and science and served almost 600 students in grades K-8.
-Students’ art was featured at the annual Harney County Migratory Bird Festival, along with artwork from Hines Middle School, Burns High School, Crane Union High School, homeschoolers, and other youth groups.
+The Friends of Malheur National Wildlife Refuge, in conjunction with the Harney County Migratory Bird Festival, sponsored the annual Artist-in-Residence (AIR) program.
+Wildlife Refuge Specialist Carey Goss and a local artist spent eight days traveling to schools in Burns, Diamond, Frenchglen, Crane, Drewsey, Riley, Double O, and Fields.
+The program combines history, art and science and served almost 600 students in grades K-8.
+Students’ art is featured at the annual Harney County Migratory Bird Festival, along with artwork from Hines Middle School, Burns High School, Crane Union High School, homeschoolers, and other youth groups.